-Students enjoy lively school life surrounded by the blessed learning environments.
-They study a lot of things and develop their enriched personalities day by day.
+Students enjoy lively school life surrounded by a blessed learning environment.
+They study a lot of things and develop enriching their personalities day by day.

-A daily school life of Junior High School student
+A daily school life of a Junior High School student

-'Good Morning!'
 Morning greetings of the students can be heard everywhere on campus.
-A day of school life starts!
+The day of school life starts!

-Both Japanese and native teachers instruct English class easy to understand.
+Both Japanese and native teachers instruct easy to understand English class.